 - Preheat oven to 350°F (175°C).
 Heat oil in a dutch oven or heavy based oven-proof pot over medium-high heat.
 Season roast all over with a good amount of salt and pepper.
 Sear until brown on all sides (about 4-5 minutes each side).

 - Transfer the roast to a plate.
 Sauté onions until transparent, then add garlic and cook for 30 seconds until fragrant.
-Add the stock and wine to deglaze your pan, scraping up any browned bits.
+Add the stock and balsamic vinegar to deglaze your pan, scraping up any browned bits.
 Whisk in the flour and let cook for about 4 minutes (don't worry about any lumps, they will cook out).

 - Transfer the roast back into the pot.
 Add the potatoes, carrots, celery, mustard, brown sugar, thyme and bouillon.
 Season with salt and pepper to taste.